-Jesse Carr, PhD is a Postdoctoral Fellow who works primarily with the Mellon Decolonizing Pedagogies Program and the Mellon Graduate School Exploratory Fellowship (GSEF).
+Jesse Carr, PhD is a Postdoctoral Fellow who is a co-PI and project manager of the Mellon Decolonizing Pedagogies Program and coordinator of the Mellon Graduate School Exploratory Fellowship (GSEF).
 He co-facilitates a faculty pedagogy series focused on building more equitable and accessible classrooms, mentors underrepresented students as they prepare to apply to graduate school, and assists with research and assessment for both programs.

 Jesse is a proud "second generation queerspawn" (he is transgender and was raised by lesbian parents).
 He has a longstanding dedication to social justice issues and has been particularly involved with feminist and antiracist organizations, starting in high school and continuing through college and beyond.
 After receiving his B.A.
 (Oberlin '04), he worked in nonprofit development and administration before returning to graduate school.
 He earned his PhD in American Culture from the University of Michigan ('15), where his doctoral research focused on patterns of systemic violence in the U.S. Jesse is thrilled to have found a position that combines his administrative and academic experience and looks forward to serving Beloit students, staff, and faculty during his time here.